 We strongly advise individuals to take out medical insurance.
 A health insurance policy is required by the French administration for students staying more than three months.
 Do not forget to bring a copy of your insurance policy.
 If you are a citizen of the European Union, do not forget to bring your European health insurance card.

-You can change your money at the airport in Paris, a train station in Paris or Tours.
-Most « ATM » machines accept cards from the major international banks (including non-European) making withdrawing cash very simple as long as you know your code.
+You can change your money at the airport or train station in Paris or Tours, respectively.
+Most ATM machines accept debit cards from all major international banks (including non-European companies), making withdrawals of cash is very simple.
 Visa and Mastercard cards are accepted nearly everywhere.
-Banks in Tours are closed on Mondays.
+Keep in mind: banks in Tours are closed on Mondays.

-Tours has a mild climate and it is partly for this reason that Touraine has been entitled the “Garden of France”.
+Tours has a mild climate, it is partly for this reason Touraine has been dubbed the “Garden of France.”

 These are average temperatures, so before you pack your luggage, you may also find it useful to check the weather forecast for Tours.

 Bring some paper, pens and pencils.
 If you do not have a bilingual dictionary on your smartphone, bring a paper version.
 A French Grammar book explained in your own language will be helpful as well.
 You can request a student identification card which will entitle you some price reductions in Tours (if you are under 26 years old).
 A passport sized photo is required for this request

 For lunch you can choose from numerous restaurants and cafés in medieval Tours, very close to school.
 Most of these are in pedestrian zones and during summer you’ll be able to eat outside on the terraces.